The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Fuzzy Dark Matter PERTURBATION THEORY

+with summation over repeated indices understood, and we have $\nabla^2\equiv \partial_i \partial^i$.
+A comment is necessary.
+One may worry that the fourth-order derivatives in the QP term could violate the perturbative expansion for sufficiently small perturbations.
+However, as we will discuss at the end of this section, this term is proportional to $(k/k_J)^4$, so if we cut the theory on the scales much larger than Jean's wavelength, this factor would be much less than one.
+Again, the perturbation theory organized in the doublet representation reads as

+where $\delta_{a\,2}$ in the second line above denotes the Kronecker delta, which is non-vanishing only for $a=2$.
+On the other hand, $\Omega_{a\,b}$ is slightly different for the FDM universe with an arbitrary $\Omega_m$, primarily due to the inclusion of a new term that accounts for QP

-for the $\alpha$ and $\beta$ defined in Eq. \eqref{alpha-beta:eq}.
-As can be seen, the quantum pressure leads to an infinite number of new vertices, $\Gamma_n(\K,\K_1,..\K_n)$, which combine $n$ density fields to an $n$-th order velocity field.
-The first few $\Gamma_n$s are
+The non-vanishing components of the symmetrized vertex function $\gamma^{(s)}$ are the same as \eqref{vert}.
+However, the QP leads to infinite new vertices, $\Gamma_n(\K,\K_1,..\K_n)$, which combine $n$ density fields to an $n$-th order velocity field.
+In particular, $\Gamma_2$ can be read as \cite{Hui}